-- Highest graduation rate*: Emmaus Bible College 99%1
+- Highest graduation rate*: Grinnell College 86%.1

-- Highest transfer-out rate*: Waldorf College 39%1
+- Highest transfer-out rate*: Iowa Wesleyan University 54%.1

-- Highest net price*: Drake University $26,0271
+- Highest net price*: Grinnell College $30,010.1

-- Lowest net price*: Iowa State University $13,4001
+- Lowest net price*: Emmaus Bible College $12,937.1

-Continue below to read the profiles of several of the popular graduate and undergraduate programs offered at Iowa’s leading universities.
+Continue below to read profiles of several of the popular graduate and undergraduate programs offered at Iowa’s leading universities.

-Psychology Undergraduate Programs in Iowa
+Traditional Undergraduate Programs

 Iowa State University offers psychology majors the option of earning a Bachelor of Arts (BA) in Psychology or a Bachelor of Science (BS) in Psychology.
 Both programs require the successful completion of 120 credits and generally take four years to complete.
 Students can become involved on campus by joining the Psychology Club and the national psychology honor society, Psi Chi.
 Psychology majors who live on campus may opt to live in the Psychology Learning Community, which allows psychology majors to live on the same floor of a residential hall.
-Students, who do not live in the learning community, may still participate in community activities, such as study groups.
+Students who do not live in the learning community may still participate in community activities, such as study groups.

 Upper Iowa University

-Upper Iowa University offers a 120 undergraduate program in psychology that leads to a bachelor’s degree in psychology.
+Upper Iowa University offers a 120-credit undergraduate program in psychology that leads to a bachelor’s degree in psychology.
 The psychology major requires students to complete 36 credits in such courses as general psychology, research methods, personality, issues and ethics in the help professions, and elementary statistics.
 Psychology majors must also complete an internship or a special project to fulfill major requirements.
-The psychology program offers flexibility with students able to complete degree requirements at the main campus in Fayette, online, at various educational centers throughout the state, or through independent study.
-Psychology faculty members typically hold a doctorate degree in psychology.
+The psychology program offers flexibility, with students able to complete degree requirements at the main campus in Fayette, online, at various educational centers throughout the state, or through independent study.
+Psychology faculty members typically hold a doctoral degree in psychology.

-Psychology Graduate Programs in Iowa
+Traditional Graduate Programs

 University of Northern Iowa

-The University of Northern Iowa allows graduate students pursuing a Master of Arts (MA) in psychology to concentrate in one of three areas: clinical science, social psychology, and individualized study.
-Students, whose interests do not fall into the first two concentrations, may tailor their graduate studies with the individualized study option.
+The University of Northern Iowa allows graduate students pursuing a Master of Arts (MA) in psychology to concentrate in one of three areas: clinical science, social psychology, or individualized study.
+Students whose interests do not fall into the first two concentrations may tailor their graduate studies with the individualized study option.
 Regardless of the concentration, graduate students must complete a minimum of one major project and a thesis, which includes an oral defense, during the two-year program.
 Graduate students begin the program in the fall and may be eligible for an assistantship or departmental scholarship to help defray the costs of tuition.